Coronavirus - being furloughed if you can’t work

 80% of your regular pay might be below minimum wage.
 This isn’t against the law, because you’re not working.
 If you won’t have enough money to live on you can:

-If your pay varies or you're paid overtime
+If your pay varies or you do paid overtime

-If you’ve been employed for a year or more, your employer should claim for whichever is higher out of:
+If your pay varies, your employer should claim for whichever is higher out of:

 - the amount you earned in the same month last year